0xvpr/SCCT-Trainer/README.md

 ### What I Learned
 <b>Visual C++ lets you get away with a lot of programming fuckery.</b>

-Switching to converting the old MVSC++ code back to C99 was a pain because of the amount of
+Switching to converting the old Visual C/C++ code to C99 was a pain because of the amount of
 errors that Visual Studio handled silently on its own.
 It was an enlightening experience.

 While cross compiling from Linux to Windows using <code>i686-win64-mingw32-gcc</code> isn't as well